nkrish19/Credit-Approval-Prediction-using-Machine-Learning/README.md

 Weights:

+Command to run weights:

+from sklearn.externals import joblib with open('FILENAME', 'rb') as f:
+    model = joblib.load(f)

-This folder has three sub-folders: Nosampling, Oversampling, and undersampling.
+This folder has three sub-folders: no_sampling, over_sampling, and under_sampling.
 Which further have weights of each classification algorithm used.